 Leading the way: Immunotherapies leveraging adaptive immunity

-Today’s immunotherapies tap into the natural immune response, often through approaches that specifically engage adaptive immunity, an arm of immunity that forms the basis for our modern approach to vaccination.
-In the field of cancer therapies, adaptive immune mechanisms focus in particular on T lymphocytes, a cavalry of highly specialized cells that individually possess unique receptors to seek out and destroy “abnormal” cells, including cells that are infected or mutated.
+Today’s immunotherapies specifically engage adaptive immunity, an arm of immunity that forms the basis for our modern approach to vaccination.
+In the field of cancer therapies, adaptive immune mechanisms focus on T lymphocytes, a cavalry of highly specialized cells that individually possess unique receptors to seek out and destroy “abnormal” cells, specifically those with mutations linked to tumor progression.

-Immune checkpoint inhibitors are designed to augment anti-tumoral T cell responses, while chimeric antigen receptor (CAR)-T cell therapies are predicated on a “synthetic evolution” approach, in which a large swath of the T cell army is engineered to respond to a given tumor-associated antigen, such as CD19 or B-cell maturation antigen (BCMA).
+Immune checkpoint inhibitors are designed to augment anti-tumoral T cell responses, while chimeric antigen receptor (CAR)-T cell therapies are predicated on a “synthetic biology” approach, in which a large swath of the T cell army is engineered to mediate an attack in response to a specific tumor-associated antigen, such as CD19 or B-cell maturation antigen (BCMA).

 Just as these T cell-focused immunotherapies have illuminated the incredible potential of the immune system’s “firepower” in combating tumors, they have also provided insights into further trickery exploited by cancers to gain an upper hand.